What is a Care Specialism?

 Some care services specialise in caring for younger adults aged between 18-25 years who have care requirements preventing them from living independently.
 They will have staff who have been specially trained in caring for younger people.

-Younger adults requiring care are likely to have a medical condition, learning disability, have had an accident or have a physical disability.
+Younger adults requiring care are likely to have a medical condition, a learning disability, have had an accident or have a physical disability.

 Physical Disabilities